oliviersimard/Hamiltonian_Learning_GNN/README.md

 > `python3 plt_extrapol_dffrt_trn_sizes_mrgns.py $PATH_TO_CASE_STUDY_0 $PATH_TO_CASE_STUDY_1 $PATH_TO_CASE_STUDY_2 $PATH_TO_CASE_STUDY_3 $PATH_TO_CASE_STUDY_4 $PATH_TO_CASE_STUDY_4`

 This will produce a pdf file stored in `./Equilibrium/Figs/` to compare with Fig. (4) in the paper.
 It can be compared with the example pdf it should produce `extrapolation_GNN_TO_COMPARE.pdf`.
+Note that this example does not produce the statistics associated with the error bars, as one would have to launch a whole bunch of calculations for each study case.

 If any questions, contact me: olivier.simard (AT) polytechnique.edu